A householder on the sewer line writes, in part:

 I am writing to request an explanation of the 4.7% increase in sewer use quarterly charges for 2021.
 While I can understand that overall costs may have increased over the last several years, is there justification for such a high percentage increase over that period?

-The unit rate is raised to $420 per unit beginning FY 2017-18, the first increase in 5 years to cover additional costs of operations.
-The $20 increase is 4.7% over last year, but over 9 years averages to only 1.7% per year.
+The unit rate is raised to $420 per unit beginning FY 2017-18, the first increase in the prior 5 years to cover additional costs of operations.
+The $20 increase is 4.5% over last year, but over 10 years averages only 2.1% per year.

 |Year *||Danbury Fees †||Total Budget||Unit Rate|